8 Fitting Models

 • Highly flexible models, with hundreds (billions) of parameters, can be complicated to interpret.

-• Over-fitting the data occurs when a model is too flexible.
-It matches sample data so closely its predictions on new data have high variance.
+• Over-fitting the data occurs when a model is too flexible; it matches the sample data so closely its predictions on new data have high variance so are not very good.
 It is modeling the “noise” in addition to the “signal”.

 • Restrictive models have fewer parameters (or degrees of freedom).

-• They can be easier to interpret but usually do not match the data as well.
+• They can be easier to interpret but may not match the data as well as a more flexible model.

-• Under-fitting the data occurs when a model is too restrictive so it misses key features of the function \(f\) and its predictions on new data have high bias.
+• Under-fitting the data occurs when a model is too restrictive; it misses key features of the relationship and its predictions on new data have high bias.

-• A straight line is inflexible and uses two degrees of freedom (intercept and slope).
+• A straight line is inflexible as it only has two degrees of freedom (intercept and slope).
 It has no bends or curves in it.

 When we allow more degrees of freedom, we can create a more flexible model.